-At Spring Brook Farm we make two kinds of cheese from our Jersey Cow milk.
-The first is a semi-hard washed rind cheese called Tarentaise, named after the French Valley which inspired it.
-The second is a semi-soft washed rind cheese called Reading, named after the town in which it is made.
+At Spring Brook Farm we make three kinds of cheese from our Jersey Cow milk.
+The first, is a semi-hard washed rind cheese called Tarentaise, named after the French Valley which inspired it.
+The second, is a semi-soft washed rind cheese called Reading, named after the town in which it is made.
 The third, is semi-soft washed rind cheese called Ashbrook, which was inspired by French Morbier style cheese.

 What kind of cheeses are they?

 Our cheeses are a unique reflection of both the land in our part of Vermont, as well as the farming and cheese making operations which, combined, make cheese of the highest quality.
 They are all made using traditional methods originating in the French Alps and are both considered alpine style cheeses.

 The milk to cheese yield is 100 lbs Milk = 10 lbs cheese.

 The wheels of both cheeses range from 16 to 20 lbs in weight.

 The outer rind of both cheeses is a natural rind and is the result of many months of careful washing and turning of the cheeses in our aging room.